Canada : Safety by CityCanada - safety as a country

 Toronto is relatively safe in terms of pickpocketing.
-However, some records of pickpocketing were made in restaurants and cafés, so tourists need to be careful in order to minimize the probability of theft.
+However, some records of pickpocketing were made in restaurants and cafés, so tourists need to be careful to minimize the probability of theft.

 NATURAL DISASTERS RISK : LOW

-Natural disasters are not strange to Canadians, as it one of the most geographically diverse countries in the world.
-Possible disasters are tornadoes, snow storms and floods, depending on the region, but the risk level in Toronto is low.
+Natural disasters are not strange to Canadians, as one of the most geographically diverse countries in the world.
+Possible disasters are tornadoes, snowstorms, and floods, depending on the region, but the risk level in Toronto is low.

 MUGGING RISK : LOW

 As most of the major cities in Canada, Toronto is considered a safe city when mugging and kidnapping risks are concerned.
-Nevertheless, the awareness of your surrounding is necessary.
+Nevertheless, awareness of your surroundings is necessary.

 TERRORISM RISK : LOW

-An act of terrorism could occur in Canada due to the fact that it can never be predicted.
+An act of terrorism could occur in Canada since it can never be predicted.
 This means that tourists need to be constantly vigilant.

 SCAMS RISK : MEDIUM

 Unlike other Canadian cities, where scam risks are unlikely and not reported, Toronto has certain reported risk, especially via the Internet, when tourists buy tickets online.
 Pay attention to the website where you enter your credit card information, because some of them might not be secure.